Hortus Malabaricus

 Hortus Malabaricus is a 17th-century Latin botanical treatise documenting the varieties and medicinal properties of the flora of the Malabar coast.

-This treatise was based on earlier documentation by Itty Achudan,a distinguished herbalist among the traditional Ezhava physicians of Kerala, was Van Rheede's key who disclosed the traditional Ayurvedic knowledge about the plants of Malabar to him.
+This treatise was based on earlier documentation by Itty Achudan, a distinguished herbalist among the traditional Ezhava physicians of Kerala, was Van Rheede's key who disclosed the traditional Ayurvedic knowledge about the plants of Malabar to him.
 It was compiled in 12 volumes by Hendrik van Rheede, the Governor of Dutch Malabar from 1669 to 1676.
-Fr.
-Matheus of St. Joseph OCD a distinguished herbalist, was an Italian Carmelite Missionary and Van Rheede's friend.

 Hortus Malabaricus was published posthumously in Amsterdam between 1678 and 1693.
-English and Malayalam translations of Hortus Malabaricus were published by University of Kerala in 2003 and 2008, respectively, which was largely due to the efforts of Professor K. S. Manilal, an Emeritus of the University of Calicut (since he didn’t know Latin he received the help of Catholic priests and bishops who were experts in Latin) who devoted over 35 years of his life to research for the translation and annotation work of the original text of Hortus Malabaricus in Latin.
+English and Malayalam translations of Hortus Malabaricus were published by University of Kerala in 2003 and 2008, respectively, which was largely due to the efforts of Professor K. S. Manilal, an Emeritus of the University of Calicut (since he didn’t know Latin he received the help of Catholic priests and bishops who were experts in Latin), who devoted over 35 years of his life to research for the translation and annotation work of the original text of Hortus Malabaricus in Latin.

 History and significance

 Richard H. Grove, in his book Green Imperialism: Colonial Expansion, Tropical Island Edens and the Origins, states that Itty Achudan and his team selected the plants which were to be drawn and included in Hortus Malabaricus, with accurate identification and mentioning of vernacular name of the plants.
 Itty Achuthan also disclosed the medicinal and other uses of the plants which was known to him from his own experience as a herbal physician and from palm-leaf manuscripts carried by his family as.
 Achudan dictated the material, in his native Malayalam language, which was then translated into Latin.
 Hortus Malabaricus was compiled over a period of nearly 30 years and published in Amsterdam during 1678–1703.
 The book was conceived by Hendrik van Rheede, who was the Governor of Dutch Malabar at the time.

 In the research paper published in the journal Global Histories, titled 'Plants, Power and Knowledge: An Exploration of the Imperial Networks and the Circuits of Botanical Knowledge and Medical Systems on the Western Coast of India Against the Backdrop of European Expansionism', Malavika Binny states that Kerala had medical traditions that existed even prior to Ayurvedic tradition.
-As per the author, Ezhava Tradition of Healing Practices or 'Ezhava vaidyam',as it is called, was prominent among other medical traditions that existed in Kerala which involved a considerable contribution from Buddhism which was a major force from the sixth century to about the eleventh century.
+As per the author, Ezhava Tradition of Healing Practices or 'Ezhava vaidyam', as it is called, was prominent among other medical traditions that existed in Kerala which involved a considerable contribution from Buddhism which was a major force from the sixth century to about the eleventh century.
 This Buddhist tradition of treatment of diseases using plants and the knowledge of the indigenous plants preserved by the Ezhavas was exploited by the European endeavour as suggested by the inclusion of Itty Achuden in the compilation of Hortus Malabaricus which is basically an ethno-botanical treatise on the flora of Malabar.